 Naturally I was thrilled/ecstatic/(insert favorite happyhappyjoyjoy descriptive here) at having seemingly found out who the MJM was.
 “Could it really be this easy?!?”
 I asked myself, because clearly this was not a nice-try-but-no-cigar copy such as the one seen at the end of Part Three; the Forstner bow is 100% identical to the MJM bow in every way.

-Myself replied “Hey, why not do a search for ‘Forstner jewelry’ and see how many of the MJM’s other designs are signed?”
+Myself replied “Hey, why not do a search for ‘Forstner jewelry’ and see how many of the MJM’s other designs come up?”
 And so I did.
 The results?
 Nothing.
 Zip.
 Nada.
 One big fat goose-egg zero.
-Not one Forstner matched anything else that my MJM did.
+Not one Forstner item matched anything else that my MJM did.
 Not only that, but none of the Forstner and MJM chains even came close to resembling each other.
-Just that one single solitary bow – and made as a brooch, no less, which is something that (as far as I know) the MJM did not produce.
-They made necklaces and bracelets but I have not found any brooches or earrings.
+Just that one single solitary bow.
 But what was the connection between the MJM and the Forstner company?
 And who was Forstner anyway?

 The Forstner Chain Company was founded in New Jersey in 1920 and produced sterling, gold filled, vermeil, and karat gold necklaces, bracelets, brooches and accessories such as watch fobs and keychains.
 Their designs were simple and elegant, and quite well made.
 They did not use gemstones or enamel ornamentation, focusing instead on classic designs in the two precious metals.
 In 1950 they changed their name to the Forstner Jewelry Manufacturing Corp.
 It seems as though most – possibly all? – of their jewelry was marked in some way, either with F.C.C. , Forstner Sterling, or any of the other dozen or so trade names owned by the company.
 There was also a blue-and-silver paper hangtag saying ‘Forstner Creations’ but it’s unknown whether this was instead of or in addition to the mark on the jewelry itself.
 One source says that the block-font “Forstner” jewelry mark usage began in 1947; if so, then that means the bow brooch in question must date from no earlier than that.
 However, how did they come to make this brooch at all??
 The MJM pieces were absolutely made in the 1930s.
 Putting on my detective hat, here are a few theories:

-All of the 1930s mystery jewelry was made by Forstner or a division thereof.
+Theory #1: All of the 1930s mystery jewelry was made by Forstner or a division thereof.
 Chronologically it’s possible, because Forstner did exist at that time.
 But why would Forstner even bother having an entirely separate line of jewelry that was so different from their popular and successful style?
 And if they did, why not ‘sign’ them?
-They were certainly not hesitant to sign everything else they produced.
+They certainly signed everything else they produced.
 And why reproduce just this ONE design but not any of the others?
 Other than the overlapping timeline, this scenario doesn’t seem likely.

 Most references to copyright describe it in relation to published (books, articles, etc) or artistic (paintings, sculpture, etc) works, rather than in regard to jewelry design which was usually a patent rather than a copyright.
 But a jewelry patent is often for something utilitarian such as a clasp mechanism, hinge pin, setting, and so forth.
 When it comes to how a piece of jewelry actually looks, the relevant phrase seems to be “design patent”.
 This is what I discovered about design patents: